janfait/mappforce/README.md

 #### Migrations

-Before MappForce becomes operational, one has to run the storage/run_migration.php file.
-This will initialize the database with default settings which can be edited.
-Also, it will make a copy of the existing database and store it with a timestamp value as a separate file.
+Before MappForce becomes operational, you have to run the */storage/run_migration.php* file.
+This will initialize the database with default settings which can be edited in UI later.
+Also, it will make a copy of the existing database and store it with a timestamp value as a separate file as a backup.
-**Remove of otherwise protect the run_migration.php file when deploying in production.** Running this file again will erase your existing database and replace it with a new instance
+**Remove of otherwise protect the run_migration.php file when deploying in production.** Running this file again will erase your existing database and replace it with a new instance.

 ### 1\.
 Requirements